Zatoichi Challenged

 There's plenty of comedy, such as defeating a woman boss by using the iai quickdraw sword to shave her eyebrows off.
 But as always there's seriousness to the plot.

-Pornographers have taken captive a timid artist (Takao Ito), forcing him to make shunga prints to pay gambling debts.
-After a young mother's death, Ichi becomes the protector of a boy & takes him on the road to find his father, who turns out to be the unwilling porno artist.
+Pornographers have taken captive a timid artist, Shokichi (Takao Ito), forcing him to make shunga prints to pay gambling debts.
+After the death of a young mother, Ichi becomes the protector of her little boy Ryota & takes him on the road to find his father, who turns out to be the unwilling porno artist.

-When Ichi throws his sword to save the father from Konoe's henchman, he's left momentarily unarmed, & Tajuro could have killed him.
-But he holds back due to Ichi's purity, leaving everyone alive.
-This is simply a great moment in the story, with an implication that Konoe & Ichi might meet again.
+When Ichi tosses his sword like a spear in order to save the boy's father from Tajuro's henchman, he's left momentarily unarmed, & Tajuro could have killed him.

 There's a sad fillip to the story as Ichi hides from the boy, who liked Ichi better than his never-known father.
 Both part in tears.

-Zatoichi Challenged began with a script that was merely adequate but with fine acting, with Katsu's comfortable performance as the humble nurturing hero, with splendid fight choreography & gorgeous cinematography.
+Zatoichi Challenged began with a script that was merely adequate but with fine acting, with Katsu's comfortable performance as the humble nurturing hero, with splendid fight choreography & gorgeous cinematography & the important role of Jushiro Konoe in the fine cast.
 It comes together as a better film than the workmanlike script alone could provide.

 The script as adapted by Charles Robert Corner changes just about everything & is crammed with hamfisted comedy (blind man driving car in standard car chase, for example, & proving himself a better trick driver than the sighted, is not an interesting substitute either for swordplay action or human comedy).
 The reliance on humor approaches slapstick & has the effect of further undermining an already unbelievable character, making the absurd ridiculous instead of credible.